Comprehensive language-image pre-training for 3D medical image understanding: Evaluation details

 \subsection{Zero-shot classification}

 Opposed to the trained classification probes of \cref{apx:sec:classification_linear_probes} the originally trained multi-head attention pooling as well as the language-encoder and language-pooling is reused to evaluate zero-shot classification performance.
-In this paper we differentiate between two zero-shot classification schemes. \begin{enumerate} \item \textbf{Native (N):} For native zero-shot classification, we aggregate 50 reports of a patient with an abnormality and 50 reports of patients without this abnormality.
-Each of the long \findings is passed through the language encoder and the language pooling to yield 50 embeddings for positives and 50 embeddings for negatives.
-Each group is averaged, to yield a representative embedding of the abnormality being present or absent from the reports. \item \textbf{Short (S):} For each abnormality, a small template is used to create sentences about whether an abnormality is present or absent.
-In our case, we use \textit{`\{abnormality\} present'} \textit{`no \{abnormality\} present'}.
-The resulting embedding represents the presence or absence of this abnormality. \end{enumerate} Given the language embeddings representing the presence or absence of an abnormality, a global vision embedding is extracted from a centre-crop of each image.
+In this paper we differentiate between two zero-shot classification schemes: `native' and `short' (\cref{apx:development:eval_tasks_and_metrics}).

+Given the language embeddings representing the presence or absence of an abnormality, a global vision embedding is extracted from a centre-crop of each image.
 For each of these global vision embedding the cosine similarity between the vision and the two language embeddings is calculated, the similarities are temperature-scaled (divided by 0.07), and the resulting logits are fed through a softmax to yield probabilities associated with the presence and absence of the abnormality.
-The probability associated with the positive embedding is used to calculate the threshold-less and thresholded metrics as in \cref{apx:sec:classification_linear_probes}.
+The probability associated with the positive embedding is used to calculate the metrics as in \cref{apx:sec:classification_linear_probes}.